rust-lang/rfcs/text/3410-explicit-move-binding-mode.md

 [rationale-and-alternatives]: #rationale-and-alternatives

-I believe the `move` keyword is an excellent candidate for syntax here, as it already exists and exactly describes what the binding mode is.
+I believe the `move` keyword is an excellent candidate for syntax here, as it already exists and is also used by the match ergonomics RFC.
 Alternative keywords would be `const` or `let`.
 Alternatively, a new keyword could be added, although this would need to be a soft keyword or happen over an edition boundary.
 If this path is desired I suggest `bind`.